- Solicitors For Business

 - News & Events

-Whilst in a business to business (B2B) arrangement it is normal practice to try and limit your liability, in a business to consumer (B2C) arrangement your ability to limit your liability for defective products or poor service is much reduced.
+While in business-to-business (B2B) arrangements it is normal practice to try and limit your liability, in business-to-consumer (B2C) arrangements, your ability to limit liability for defective products or poor service is greatly reduced.
 This is because terms that deprive a consumer of their statutory rights are often ineffective.

 - Terms and conditions of sale

 - Rights in relation to distance or off-premises sales